Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 \subsection{Neutrino Cross-Sections without a Magnetic Field}

-In Fig.~\ref{dfCrT20} we show density dependence of the differential cross-sections per baryon for the scattering (a and c) and absorption (b and d) of neutrinos in matter without Lambdas (a and b) and with Lambdas (c and d) at $T=20$ MeV.
-The subscripts 'S' and 'A' refer to the scattering or absorption cross-sections, respectively.
-Solid and dashed lines show the results in matter including Lambdas or no Lambdas, respectively.
+In Fig.~\ref{dfCrT20} we show the density dependence of the differential cross-section per baryon at $T=20$ MeV for the scattering (a and c) and absorption (b and d) of neutrinos in matter without $\Lambda$s (a and b) and with $\Lambda$s (c and d).
+The subscripts 'S' or 'A' refer to the scattering or absorption cross-sections, respectively.
+Solid and dashed lines show the results in matter including $\Lambda$s or no $\Lambda$s, respectively.
 We see that the scattering cross-sections are forward peaked, while the absorption cross-sections decrease at forward angles when $\rho_B \le 3\rho_0$.

-In Fig.~\ref{CrEnT20} we show the energy dependence of the differential cross-sections per baryon at $\rho_B = 3\rho_0$ and $T=20$ MeV for various incident neutrino energies.
-The solid lines show the results when the incident neutrino energies are set equal to the neutrino chemical potentials, i.e.~$|\vk_i| =\epsi_{\nu} = 196$ and $217$ MeV with and without Lambdas in matter.
+In Fig.~\ref{CrEnT20}, we show the energy dependence of the differential cross-sections per baryon at $\rho_B = 3\rho_0$ and $T=20$ MeV for various incident neutrino energies.
+The solid lines show the results for the incident neutrino energies equal to the neutrino chemical potentials, i.e.~$|\vk_i| =\epsi_{\nu} $.
 Dotted, dashed and dot-dashed lines represent the results at $|\vk_i|=$100, 150 and 250 MeV, respectively.

-When the incident energy is $|\vk_i| = 100$ MeV, the cross-sections show a minimum at forward angles.
-As incident energy increases, however, the cross-sections gradually become larger and finally become peaked at forward angles.
+For $|\vk_i| = 100$ MeV, the cross-sections show a minimum at forward angles.
+With the increase of incident energy, however, the cross-sections gradually become larger and finally become peaked at forward angles.
 This behavior arises from the the difference in Fermi distributions between the spin-up and spin-down particles, as was discussed in Ref.~\cite{MKYCR11}.
 This Pauli blocking affects the results at all angles, and, in particular, manifests itself at forward angles.
-However, this effect becomes smaller at higher incident energies as shown in Fig.~\ref{CrEnT20}.
+However, this Pauli blocking effect becomes smaller at higher incident energies as shown in Fig.~\ref{CrEnT20}.
 We have confirmed that the cross-sections always show forward peaks when we turn off the Pauli blocking term for the final lepton, $(1 -n_{l})$.
-We can therefore conclude that the effect of the Pauli blocking is clearly exhibited at low incident energy as a suppression of the differential cross-sections at forward angles.
+We can therefore conclude that the Pauli blocking effect is clearly exhibited at low incident energy as a suppression of the differential cross-sections at forward angles.